- Why WorkCast

 And this comes at a time when marketers are making webinars a key part of their strategies.
-So what’s a marketer to do when they want to provide an awesome webinar experience but don’t necessarily have the resources to put into it?
+So what’s a marketer to do when they want to provide an awesome webinar experience, but don’t necessarily have the resources to put into it?

 Webinar platforms have taken notice of this and will be looking to address it in 2019.
-One way they’ll look to minimise the impact on marketers is to provide them with a greater number of bespoke, branded webinar experiences.
+One way they’ll look to minimize the impact on marketers is to provide them with a greater number of bespoke, branded webinar experiences.

-This type of tight, seamless integration is what customers will be looking for in 2019, and not just in HubSpot.
+This type of seamless webinar integration is what customers will be looking for in 2019, and not just in HubSpot.
 Marketers and businesses use a variety of CRMs - SalesForce, Eloquoa, Marketo - and while there are some good integrations available, webinar platforms (including WorkCast) will be looking to take that one step further.

 Call: +1 206 259 2141